The Canadian Space Agency (CSA) is responsible for:

 Discover some of the ways in which space enhances your everyday lives!

 The CSA also occupies an important place among the many space agencies the world.
-The organisation boasts numerous partnerships with:
+The organization boasts numerous partnerships with:

 - various international organizations.